 Although Work and Holiday visas are not primary corporate-relocation vehicles, delays can hit regional supply chains that feed into national projects – from airport catering to remote-site hospitality.
 Companies with subcontractors in those sectors should monitor staffing levels and build flexibility into service-delivery agreements.

-The government is expected to publish the 2026 country caps and any amended eligibility rules in February, leaving a six-week window where no new Subclass 462 applications can be lodged for the affected countries.
-Employers and applicants alike are urged to submit complete, decision-ready files before the 16 December cut-off to avoid a long seasonal hiatus.
+The government is expected to publish the 2026 country caps and any amended eligibility rules in February, leaving a six-week window where no new Subclass 462 applications can be lodged for ballot-regulated countries only.
+Employers and applicants alike are urged to submit complete, decision-ready files before the 16 December cut-off if they fall under the ballot process (China, India, Vietnam) to avoid a long seasonal hiatus.
+Applicants from non-ballot countries such as Indonesia are not affected by this ballot cut-off.

-After 16 December, applicants from countries such as Vietnam, Indonesia and China will need to await the 2026 program year – or potentially face new eligibility criteria as the government reviews health-insurance and regional-work requirements.
-Travel agents report a 40 per cent spike in enquiries since last week’s reminder, while backpacker-hostel operators are bracing for a January lull if quotas lapse before seasonal farm-work demand peaks.
+After 16 December, applicants from ballot countries (China, India and Vietnam) will need to await the 2026 program year – or potentially face new eligibility criteria as the government reviews health-insurance and regional-work requirements.
+Travel agents report a 40 per cent spike in enquiries since last week’s reminder, while backpacker-hostel operators are bracing for a January lull if ballot allocations lapse before seasonal farm-work demand peaks.

 For employers in agriculture, hospitality and tourism who rely on the Subclass 462 cohort, the timing is awkward: many will be scrambling to secure labour for the Christmas harvest and summer holiday rush.
 Mobility advisers suggest businesses cross-check status via VEVO before issuing contracts and consider short-term alternatives such as the Seasonal Worker Programme or the impending Pacific Engagement Visa ballot.